Step 2: Set a Trigger to Activate When an Issue is Created in Jira Software

 The subdomain is in the Jira Software URL, so you can copy and paste it.

-Note: The trigger can be set to activate at intervals of 5, 10, 15, 30, or 60 minutes.
-The shortest activation interval varies depending on the plan, so please be aware.
+※ The trigger can be set to activate at intervals of 5, 10, 15, 30, or 60 minutes.
+Please note that the shortest activation interval varies depending on the plan.
 A shorter setting is generally recommended.

 Enter the project key for Jira Software.

-The project key is different for each project created, so create the project you want to reflect in GitHub!
+The project key differs for each project created, so create the project you want to reflect in GitHub!

 Checking the project key in Jira Software is easy!

-Press the project at the top of the Jira Software page and click Show All Projects
+Press the project at the top of the Jira Software page and click to display all projects

 ↓